Chuck Taylor (salesman): Legacy

-retired from Converse in 1968.
-He was elected into the Naismith Memorial Basketball Hall of Fame in 1968 and inducted in 1969.
+Taylor was elected into the Sporting Goods Industry Hall of Fame in 1958, the Naismith Memorial Basketball Hall of Fame in 1969, and the Indiana Basketball Hall of Fame in 1989.

-Death and legacy

-Taylor died of a heart attack in Port Charlotte, Florida, on June 23, 1969, one day short of his sixty-eighth birthday.
-He is buried at Restlawn Memorial Gardens in Port Charlotte.

-Taylor's greatest legacy is the iconic Converse All Star shoe that he helped to improve and tirelessly promoted for nearly four decades.
-Most American basketball players wore Chuck Taylor All Stars between the mid-1920s and the 1970s.
-Converse All Stars were also the official basketball shoe of the Olympic games from 1936 until 1968.
-By the 1960s Converse had captured about 70 to 80 percent of the basketball shoe market before the company's sales declined.
-Beginning in the 1980s Converse All Stars enjoyed a comeback in popularity as casual footwear.
+By the 1960s, Converse had captured about 70 to 80 percent of the basketball shoe market before the company's sales declined.
+Beginning in the 1980s, Converse All Stars enjoyed a comeback in popularity as casual footwear.
 Nike acquired Converse in 2003 and continues to market Chuck Taylor All Star shoes in mass merchandise outlets worldwide.